tsunami416604/azure-docs.hu-hu/articles/cognitive-services/Content-Moderator/moderation-reviews-quickstart-dotnet.md

     /// </summary>
     private const string MetadataValue = "true";

-#### <a name="add-the-following-static-fields-to-the-program-class-in-programcs"></a>A következő statikus mezők hozzáadása a **Program** osztály a program.cs fájlban.
+#### <a name="add-the-following-static-fields-to-the-program-class-in-programcs"></a>Adja hozzá a következő statikus mezőket a **Program** osztály a program.cs fájlban.

-Ezek a mezők segítségével nyomon követheti az alkalmazás állapotára.
+Ezek a mezők segítségével nyomon követheti az alkalmazás állapotát.

     /// <summary>
     /// A static reference to the text writer to use for logging.